mitsuse/autocomplete-swift/README.md

 ## Placeholder

-This plugin supports for jumping to and editing placeholders ([neosnippet][github-neosnippet] is required).
+This plugin supports for jumping to and editing placeholders in arguments of method ([neosnippet][github-neosnippet] is required).

 ## TODO